Divorce Mediation vs Lawyer: Which is Right for You?

 • A divorce litigation is a matter of public record.

-• Using a mediator for divorce is private and confidential.
+• Mediation is private and confidential.

-Divorce Mediation vs Lawyer: Which Should You Choose?
+Mediation vs Divorce Lawyer: Which Should You Choose?

 Listed below are some good reasons to choose mediation vs lawyers for divorce.

-Use Divorce Mediation vs Attorney When:
+Use Divorce Mediation vs Lawyer When:

 1. You want what's best for your children.